-In his self-published science fiction novel The Spaceship Next Door (paperback, Kindle), sci-fi writer Gene Doucette presented a world where aliens land on Earth…and then nothing happens for a couple years.
-With Spaceship being newly reprinted by John Joseph Adams Books, I took the opportunity to email Mr. Doucette some questions about the novel’s origins and influences.
+In his self-published science fiction novel The Spaceship Next Door, sci-fi writer Gene Doucette presented a world where aliens land on Earth…and then nothing happens for a couple years.
+With Spaceship being newly reprinted in paperback, and Kindle by John Joseph Adams Books, I took the opportunity to send Mr. Doucette some questions about the novel’s origins and influences for the following email interview.

 To begin, what isThe Spaceship Next Door about?